 Customers will remain on the same rate schedule, including closed rate schedules such as E-6, regardless of a transition to or from service with SVCE.
 There are only a few rate schedules that are not open to SVCE customers, such as SmartRate and Peak Day Pricing.

-A customer transitioning to service with SVCE will remain grandfathered on the original NEM design, if they were on it before switching to SVCE.
+A customer transitioning to service with SVCE will remain on the same NEM program design that they were on before switching to SVCE.
 From the perspective of the NEM grandfathering eligibility, PG&E will treat an SVCE customer no differently than customers receiving all of their electric services from PG&E. The SVCE customer on NEM will get their generation credits from SVCE rather than PG&E, but their eligibility for grandfathering is unchanged by a move to or from SVCE.

 The size of your PV system will depend on a number of factors including your energy usage, roof configuration, and goals.
 For example, some customers seek to maximize their return on investment by sizing their system to reduce their usage just enough to avoid paying for electricity during the most expensive times of the day.
 Other customers opt to eliminate their carbon footprint by sizing their system to offset 100% of their usage.